 The HIDA Trainee Network’s third call for application is open.
 Once again, it offers doctoral researchers and postdocs the opportunity to gain interdisciplinary experience in an exchange with another Helmholtz center.
 In this way, the Trainee Network provides new impulses for collaboration between the centers and builds a vibrant community of data scientists.
 You can find more information about this exchange program here.

 research results and open issues.
 It is a forum for knowledge transfer and information exchange.
 It follows a Docs‐for‐ Docs concept, where they select content and conference style.
-As a follow-up to the retreat, a workshop for the doctoral students will be held in July, offering opportunities for exchange and networking.
+As a follow-up to the retreat, a workshop for the doctoral researchers will be held in July, offering opportunities for exchange and networking.
 Please have a look here to find out more about the talks.

 Our HDS-LEE PIs acquired several third party funded project that are or will be closely linked to HDS-LEE.
 You can find an overview of this projects here.